Loading...

 Unfortunately, property licences and mortgage restrictions are both preventing the full development of joint tenancies in HMOs.

-• Property License - The new regulations allow councils to enforce their licensing schemes all over the UK, with more and more local authorities entering the race every month.
-Whilst councils achieve greater levels of compliance with this strategy, it is also restricting the availability of properties in the market when landlords choose not to apply for a licence.
+• Property License - Since the Housing and Planning Act 2016 councils have had greater powers to enforce licensing schemes for all HMOs, whether small or large.
+More and more local authorities are entering the licensing race every month, and whilst councils achieve greater levels of Health and Safety compliance with this strategy, it is also restricting the rental capacity in the market when landlords choose not to apply for a licence.

 • Mortgage Restrictions - Many lenders impose a blanket ban on HMOs in their Buy-to-Let mortgages due to the risks involved.
-Arguably, HMOs rented as individual tenancies are riskier, and mortgages for these are more expensive for that very reason.
-As we have seen, these risks do not affect joint tenancies: sharers who are joint and severally responsible for all the clauses of their contract -including the payment of rent- are as safe as families in terms of risks.
-However, Buy-to-Let mortgages do not yet differentiate between joint and individual tenancies, affecting all HMOs irrespective of the type of tenancy in place.
+Arguably, bedsits and individual rooms HMO are riskier, and mortgages for these are more expensive for that very reason.
+Nevertheless, these risks do not affect joint tenancies, which are as safe as families by the nature of their contract.
+Yet, many Buy-to-Let mortgages do not yet differentiate between joint and individual tenancies, making their mortgages more expensive for all HMOs irrespective of the type of tenancy in place.
 Without realising it, lenders are pushing landlords away and losing an otherwise profitable business.

 • Increase rents.
-If landlords want to rent to three or more sharers, they must apply for a licence and switch to an expensive HMO mortgage, increasing their costs and driving rents higher.
+Landlords who want to rent to three or more sharers must apply for a licence and switch to a more expensive HMO mortgage, increasing their costs and driving rents higher.

 • Reduced occupancy / Families only.
-Landlords without a licence or with restrictive mortgages have only one option: reduce occupancy, rent to families and exclude sharers from their property altogether.
+Landlords without a licence or with restrictive mortgages have only one option: reduce occupancy and rent to families, excluding sharers from their property altogether.

 • Leave the market.
 More often than not, landlords who don’t know how to navigate this will prefer to sell their properties and seek greener pastures elsewhere.